Quick Summary

 ⦿ Package from werkzeug.security

 ⦿ uuid– Universal Unique Identifiers create random ID numbers for users.
-The uuid is a very useful package, especially for such database engines that do not support incremental primary key features.
-Also, it is better to use multi-character alpha-numeric values as IDs instead of using linearly incremental numeric IDs.
+The uuid is a very useful package, especially for database engines that do not support incremental primary key features.
+Also, using multi-character alpha-numeric values as IDs is better than using linearly incremental numeric IDs.

 Now it’s time to configure settings for the Bookstore API inside the app.py file using the below code.